BY: Cherlya Tonge

 MYTH: HPV vaccines are dangerous.

-FACT: HPV vaccines have been used in many countries around the world for several years, and have proven to be safe and well tolerated.
+FACT: HPV vaccines have been used in many countries around the world for several years, and have proven to be safe and well-tolerated.
 The most common reported side effect is pain, redness, and swelling around where the shot was given.
-Other mild reactions reported included fever, headache, fatigue, fainting, nausea and vomiting, as with any vaccine or medication, there is always a possibility of a serious problem, such as allergic reaction.
+Other mild reactions reported included fever, headache, fatigue, fainting, nausea, and vomiting, as with any vaccine or medication, there is always a possibility of a serious problem, such as an allergic reaction.
 However, such reactions are rare and HPV vaccines continue to be monitored for any safety concerns.

-MYTH: Women who get vaccinated against HPV no longer have to have PAP tests.
+MYTH: Women who got HPV vaccines no longer have to have PAP tests.

 FACT: HPV vaccines can protect against the HPV types found with most cases of cervical cancer, but there are other high-risk types the vaccines don’t cover.
-Even if a woman has been vaccinated against HPV, regular screening with PAP and HPV tests, is still necessary.
-HPV and PAP saves lives!
+Even if a woman has been vaccinated against HPV, regular screening with Pap and HPV tests is still necessary.
+HPV and PAP save lives!